juliogomez/devops/README.md

 kubectl get nodes
 ```

-To make it easier to manage the cluster from your own workstation, without having to log into the master RPi, let's copy the `kubeconfig` file from your laptop:
+To make it easier to manage the cluster from your own workstation, without having to log into the master RPi, let's copy the `kubeconfig` file by running this command from your laptop:

 ```shell
 scp pi@192.168.1.100:~/.kube/config ~/.kube/config
 ```

-__That's all__... if you are a fast typer you can go from ZERO to a configured kubernetes cluster in 30 seconds.
+__That's all__... if you are a fast typer you can go from ZERO to a configured kubernetes cluster in 3 minutes.

 <p align="center">
 <img src="https://media.giphy.com/media/bh4jzePjmd9iE/giphy.gif">